Katzen85/project-tic-cat-toe/readme.md

 flex-basis is set to 30%.
 Setting it to 33% results in the squares wrapping to 2 per row rather than 3, and extending beyond the bottom border of the board.

 b.
 NOT YET FIXED PROBLEMS:
 One player - Win message does not diaplay if computer wins.
-This seems to be a delay issue.
+This seems to be an order of execution issue.

 One player - Human player is able to place consecutive x's before the computer has played their turn.

+Fixed - css - Gap appeared between game board border & border of bottom row of boxes when changing button height from 150 to 300px.
+Changed game-board border from 400 to 395px.

 4. CHALLENGES: